 Once your eventful stay abroad has come to an end, there are a few things that have to be sorted out on your return.
 This includes a report of your experiences and the recognition of the courses you took and the papers you wrote during your study abroad.

-Should you visit Prof. Dr. Ewa Ostaszewska during her ECTS office hours prior to your stay, recognition will be considerably simplified.
+If you have consulted Prof. Dr. Ewa Ostaszewska during her ECTS consultation hours prior to your stay abroad, the recognition procedure will be considerably simplified.
 A Learning Agreement must be finalised prior to the study abroad period for the recognition of all grades.

 [PDF] Bachelor Economics